 The Commission-authorized sewer system improvement charge (SSIC) rate adjustment mechanism continues in effect and will now be applicable to customers in CWSNC's Nags Head service area.
-It has been reset at zero in the Docket No. W-354, Sub 344 rate case, but CWSNC may, under the Rules and Regulations of the Commission, apply for a rate surcharge on February 1, 2016, to become effective April1, 2016.
+It has been reset at zero in the Sub 344 rate case, but CWSNC may, under rules of the Commission, apply for a rate surcharge on February 1, 2016, to become effective April 1, 2016.
 The SSIC mechanism is designed to recover, between rate case proceedings, the costs associated with investment in certain completed, eligible projects for sewer system improvement.
 The SSIC mechanism is subject to Commission approval and to audit and refund provisions.
 Any cumulative system improvement charge recovered pursuant to the SSIC mechanism may not exceed 5% of the total annual service revenues approved by the Commission in this general rate case proceeding.
 Additional information regarding the SSIC mechanism is contained in the Commission's Order and can be accessed from the Commission's website at www.ncuc.net, under Docket Information, using the Docket Search feature for docket number "W-354 Sub 344".